-Flaxseed (very healthy – I eat it every day)
+- Ground Flaxseed (very healthy – eat 1 tablespoon every day)

 Eat a steady combination of all of these foods, keep your calories in check, and you simply can’t go wrong.
 You will look and feel great, and with a good workout routine you will definitely be building lean muscle.

-The weekly combined effect is a 1 to 2 pounds a week of fat loss.
-Any more than that is not healthy and is detrimental to your fitness goals.
+Aim for 1 to 2 pounds a week of fat loss.
+Any more than that is not healthy, and is detrimental to your fitness goals.
+(2)

-This is really just scratching the surface…here is a lot more detail about Muscle Building Diet to include a simple chart to track your calories.
+This is really just scratching the surface…here is a lot more detail about your muscle building diet.

-I make sure that I have 2 of my 3 workout days on Friday and Saturday, my cheat days.
-I want my muscles to be well-fed on 2 of my 3 workout days, and I do that by doing my resistance training on Friday and Saturday…very key to building lean muscle.
+Make sure to have your 2 or 3 workout days (resistance training) on Friday and Saturday, which are cheat days for most people.
+You want your muscles to be well-fed on your 2 or 3 workout days, and you do that by doing your resistance training on Friday and Saturday…very helpful in building lean muscle.

 Muscle Group Workouts